cosmos/cosmos-sdk/docs/architecture/adt-014-proportional-slashing.md

 ### Negative

-- May require computationally expensive sqrt function in state machine
+- May require computationally expensive root function in state machine